China–United States relations: Cyber espionage

-In 2025, U.S. charged at least 12 hackers in the month of March alone.
+In 2025, US charged at least 12 hackers in the month of March alone.
 The hackers reportedly sold data of US-based dissidents to the Chinese government.

 In early March 2025, for example, the United States Department of Justice indicted Chinese nationals Yin Kecheng (尹可成) and Zhou Shuai (周帅) for cyberattacks linked to APT27 (also known as Silk Typhoon).
-Between 2011 and 2024, they allegedly hacked U.S. defense contractors, tech firms, and government agencies to steal data for profit and on behalf of China's Ministry of State Security (MSS) and Ministry of Public Security (MPS).
+Between 2011 and 2024, they allegedly hacked US defense contractors, tech firms, and government agencies to steal data for profit and on behalf of China's Ministry of State Security (MSS) and Ministry of Public Security (MPS).
 Zhou also collected data on telecommunications, border activity, and individuals in media, civil service, and religion under MSS guidance.
 The case highlighted China's state-backed hacking-for-hire model.
-U.S. authorities seized related infrastructure and sanctioned Zhou, his company Shanghai Heiying, and previously Yin.
+US authorities seized related infrastructure and sanctioned Zhou, his company Shanghai Heiying, and previously Yin.

-In July 2025, the United States Department of Justice charged two Chinese nationals, Yuance Chen and Liren "Ryan" Lai, with attempting to recruit U.S. military personnel and gather naval intelligence on behalf of China's Ministry of State Security (MSS).
-According to the FBI, Lai cultivated Chen as an asset due to his contacts within the U.S. military, and both men met with MSS agents abroad to coordinate their activities.
+In July 2025, the United States Department of Justice charged two Chinese nationals, Yuance Chen and Liren "Ryan" Lai, with attempting to recruit US military personnel and gather naval intelligence on behalf of China's Ministry of State Security (MSS).
+According to the FBI, Lai cultivated Chen as an asset due to his contacts within the US military, and both men met with MSS agents abroad to coordinate their activities.
 In 2022, they conducted a dead drop by leaving a backpack containing $10,000 in cash in a California locker as payment for intelligence.
-The charges, filed under the Foreign Agent Registration Act (FARA), highlight growing U.S. concerns over Chinese efforts to infiltrate military institutions and expand naval capabilities.
+The charges, filed under the Foreign Agent Registration Act (FARA), highlight growing US concerns over Chinese efforts to infiltrate military institutions and expand naval capabilities.

 In October 2025, China's Ministry of State Security (MSS) accused the United States of conducting a large-scale cyberattack on China's National Time Service Center.
-According to the agency, the U.S. National Security Agency (NSA) had launched a series of hacking operations since March 2022, extracting sensitive data by exploiting vulnerabilities in the center's mobile phones and internal networks.
+According to the agency, the US National Security Agency (NSA) had launched a series of hacking operations since March 2022, extracting sensitive data by exploiting vulnerabilities in the center's mobile phones and internal networks.

 According to Chinese state media, more than 42 specialized tools and pieces of malware were used during the operation, and attempts were also made to access the "Precise Ground Timing" system.
 China's Ministry of National Security warned that intrusions into such infrastructure could disrupt communications, financial systems, energy, transportation, and space launches.

 Military espionage

-In July 2025, Chenguang Gong, a dual U.S.-China citizen and former engineer at a California defense contractor, pleaded guilty to stealing over 3,600 sensitive files related to U.S. missile detection and defense systems.
+In July 2025, Chenguang Gong, a dual US–China citizen and former engineer at a California defense contractor, pleaded guilty to stealing over 3,600 sensitive files related to US missile detection and defense systems.
 Prosecutors stated he had long sought involvement in Chinese government Talent Programs and attempted to transfer military-grade technology to China.